moriiw/TestByJavascript/README.md

 # TestByJavascript
-Create a local Test )
+Create a local Test By JavaScript :)
+This is a training mini-project